-- Most important features. - The functionality that will get users to buy software.
+- Most important features. - Functionality that will get users to buy software.

-- Tours focus on features that are used most often. - Guidebook Tour: Focuses on common user journeys, covered in user manuals and tutorials. - Fed-Ex Tour: Focuses on how data is passed and transformed between these features.
+- Tours focus on features that are used most often. - Guidebook Tour: Common user journeys, covered in user manuals and tutorials. - Fed-Ex Tour: How data is passed and transformed between these features.